ChronicToken/cht/readme.md

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

+Using the `starport chain serve` command is great for getting the chain started, but for running a node for long periods of time we will need to create a systemd process.
+This can be found in the developer documentation.

 ### Configure
 In the Developer Docs there will be clear instructions on how to configure your full node to the live network.